 There is no better way to create empathy and understanding than to mentally walk in someone else’s shoes.
 Diversity team building activities that have employees role play with one another help consider different challenges others face and unlock deeper appreciation.

-• Have team members share the different ways their personal identifiers or diverse backgrounds differentiate them.
+- Have team members share how their diverse backgrounds shape their experiences.

 By promoting active reflection in group discussions, managers can guide their teams towards a more empathic mindset, foster positive behaviors between peers, and create a healthier, more inclusive environment for all.